calipho-sib/nextprot-docs/pages/portals.md

 * **Protein Origin**: Organism species from which the protein being studied was derived.
 Note that it is different from the experimental system (see below)

 * **Experimental system**: Organism species of the model in which the mutated protein is studied, such as cell lines, primary cells and whole organism.
 In vitro studies are annotated as “None (in vitro)”.

+testing